cog_and_line_1.png

 LISTED AT $499,000.
 I’m very fond of the well-restored cottages in Kingston’s downtown core.
 They sit well with me, feel like small, perfect treasures sewn into the city’s tapestry.
 318 Queen St is a fine example, a star pupil.
 You are right downtown, of course, which means all your favourite shops and restaurants are right around the corner, and the university and hospitals are only a short walk.

 I have a two-and-a-half storey brick and limestone home coming in the Inner Harbour.
 And a detached white stucco home just off McBurney’s shoulder.
 And an Amherstview side-split set back from a long curve, which means a huge pie-shaped lot and enough mature trees to start your own newspaper.
-I’ll have a mid-century bungalow in the Aylesworth subdivision too.
-And a log home or cottage (or corporate retreat, it’s about 4000 s.f. over three fairytale floors) on the wild northern reaches of Sydenham Lake.
+I’ll have mid-century bungalows in the Aylesworth subdivision and on Days Road too.
+And a log home or cottage (or corporate retreat) spread over three fairytale floors on the wild northern reaches of Sydenham Lake.

 There are others, and as prospects become leading lights, I’ll add to this list.